giantswarm/docs/src/content/tutorials/continuous-deployment/what-is-gitops/index.md

 > **Continuously Reconciled**
 > Software agents continuously observe the actual system state and attempt to apply the desired state.

-The way these principles manifest in popular tools, such as `Flux` or `ArgoCD` can be summarized as follows:
+These principles are manifested in popular tools, such as `Flux` or `ArgoCD`, and can be summarized as follows:

-The cluster's desired state, or manifest, is kept in Git repositories (or `Helm` repositories, `S3` buckets, etc. GitOps operators are deployed to clusters and configured to watch the manifest.
-The operators are tasked with periodically comparing the desired and actual states of the cluster's resources and reconciling them in case discrepancies are found.
+- The cluster and application configuration is kept in `Git` repositories (or `Helm` repositories, `S3` buckets, ...).
+GitOps operators are deployed to clusters and configured to watch the manifests.
+The operators are tasked with periodically comparing the desired and actual states of the cluster's resources and reconciling them if discrepancies are found.

-If the cluster's state changes in a way that's not reflected in the code, the change will be reverted.
+- If the cluster's state changes in a way that is not reflected in the code, the change will be reverted.
 If the code is updated with a new configuration and/or resources, the cluster will be instantly updated to match the desired state.

-This way of managing Kubernetes comes with all the benefits and best practices of a versioning system: code reviews, pull requests, versioned releases, test branches, commit history, and full accountability.
+- This way of managing Kubernetes comes with all the benefits and best practices of a versioning system: code reviews, pull requests, versioned releases, test branches, commit history, and full accountability.
 Due to the almost instant deployment of committed changes, it's also a perfect tool for development and testing.